hwcrypto/hwcrypto.github.io/README.md

 <img align="right" src="icon/hwcrypto_icon.png" width="200px" style="padding: 1em">

-[hwcrypto](https://github.com/hwcrypto) is a techie umbrella name for a set of specifications, software and API-s, to enable the use of PKI based eID cards on the web for signing and authentication.
+[hwcrypto](https://github.com/hwcrypto) is a umbrella name for a set of specifications, software and API-s, to enable the use of PKI based eID cards on the web for signing and authentication.
 It is designed to be vendor neutral and horizontally re-usable, to compete with the proliferation of proprietary, sector-specific vertical implementation silos and to avoid the resulting ["nascar problem"](https://indieweb.org/NASCAR_problem) on end users and integrators alike.

+(Note on naming: the techie name "hwcrypto" is only visible to developers, not end users)

 It consists of three major parts:

 * [hwcrypto.js](https://github.com/hwcrypto/hwcrypto.js) (MIT) is a JavaScript library for web developers who work with hardware backed eID cards, providing a [high-level API](https://github.com/hwcrypto/hwcrypto.js/wiki/API) that allows for the developer to focus on building things that have value to users, instead of messing with the underlying technological plumbing.
 The library follows [semantic versioning](http://semver.org/) and a simple [demo site](https://hwcrypto.github.io/demo/) is available.
+The JavaScript library is the only component web developers should interact with.

 * [hwcrypto-extension](https://github.com/hwcrypto/hwcrypto-extension) (LGPL) is a reference implementation of a modern browser extension that provides access to cryptographic smart card services of the host computer via [Native Messaging](https://developer.chrome.com/extensions/nativeMessaging).
 The extension is available for Chrome/Chromium, Firefox and Opera.

 * [hwcrypto-native](https://github.com/hwcrypto/hwcrypto-native) (LGPL, formerly [chrome-token-signing](https://github.com/open-eid/chrome-token-signing)) is the Native Messaging counterpart of the browser extension, with installers available for Windows, macOS and Linux.
 It is intended to be extended, branded, repackaged and redistributed by vendors and service providers, as needed.
+The installer is the only component end users should interact with.

 Being a collaboration platform for real-life integrators is another goal of this open source effort.